 While the Authority issued the bonds, the Stadium Authority has certain obligations with respect to the bonds, as provided for in the Collateral Assignment Agreement and the Joinder Agreement, each dated as of November 1, 2017 and each between the Stadium Authority and the bond trustee.
-Pursuant thereto, the Stadium Authority has recorded a note payable to the Authority and the Authority recorded a long-term receivable from the Stadium Authority, related to the 2017 Parking Bonds in the amount of the principal and original issue discount, less bond reserves.
-As of December 31, 2019 and 2018, that note receivable was \$21,769,784 and \$22,677,278, respectively.
+Pursuant thereto, the Stadium Authority has recorded a note payable to the Authority and the Authority recorded a long-term receivable from the

+Stadium Authority, related to the 2017 Parking Bonds in the amount of the principal and original issue discount, less bond debt service payable.
+As of December 31, 2020 and 2019, that note receivable was \$20,832,289 and \$21,769,784, respectively.